Litochoro railway station: Facilities

 The station is staffed with a working ticket office (as of 2019).
 The station currently has four platforms; however, only two are currently in regular use.
 There are waiting rooms on platform one and waiting shelters on 2-4.
 Access to the platforms is via a subway under the lines, however, the station is not equipped with lifts.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet.
 There is also Parking in the forecourt.

 Services

-It is served by local stopping services to Thessaloniki, Kalambaka and Palaiofarsalos.
-Since 2008, it has been served by Proastiakos Thessaloniki to Larissa and Thessaloniki.
-There are around 22 services that call at the station daily.
+As of September 2026, the following weekday train services call at this station: